X16Community/faq/faq.md

 * CPU
   * WDC 65C02S @ 8 MHz
   * 40-pin DIP package
-  * Protoype board currently running stable at 8 MHz

 * RAM
   * 40K of "Low RAM":
     * As 39.75K + 256 bytes of IO space
     * 8 IO spaces of 32 bytes each; one for the VERA, one for the VIAs, one for the audio
   * 512K of "High RAM" standard:
     * As 64 banks of 8K
-  * Expandable to 1 MB, 1.5 MB, or 2 MB by adding additional RAM chips to 3 empty sockets
-    * Up to 256 banks of 8K
+    * Expandable to 1 MB, 1.5 MB, or 2 MB by adding additional RAM chips to 3 empty sockets for up to 256 banks of 8k High RAM
   * ROM
     * 512K of Flash ROM
       * As 32 banks of 16K
-      * Expandable to 4MB of ROM or RAM with expansion cards.
+      * Expandable to 4MB of ROM or RAM via a cartridge or expansion card.
   * Standard Commodore Kernal
   * CMDR-BASIC
     * Microsoft BASIC 2.0 (Complete, identical to Commodore 64 and VIC-20)